-&lt;sup>a FRNSW can grant waivers can be granted upon application if a charge has been levied.
-They mostly require evidence of actions owners have taken to reduce future alarms but are also granted if a leniency should have been applied but was not.
+^b FRNSW can grant waivers upon application if a charge has been levied.
+Waivers mostly require evidence of actions owners have taken to reduce future alarms but are also granted if a leniency should have been applied but was not.
 In most cases FRNSW refunds 75% of the charge, in a small number of cases, FRNSW refunds the full charge.